Extended Producer Responsibility for packaging support

 Seafood businesses that supply directly to consumers and to other businesses

-Another situation we’ve been determined to clarify relates to seafood businesses that supply primary packaging both directly to general consumers and to other businesses (or public institutions).
+Another situation we’ve been determined to clarify relates to seafood businesses that supply primary packaging both directly to general consumers and directly to other businesses (or public institutions).

-Where a supplier can demonstrate that its primary packaging is being supplied to another business or a public institution (that, in either case, is the end user of the packaging), it can utilise the ‘household packaging exemption’.
+Where a supplier can demonstrate that its primary packaging is being directly supplied to another business or a public institution (that, in either case, is the end user of the packaging), it can utilise the ‘household packaging exemption’.
 The usual assumption that primary packaging will be disposed of in household or public bins is thereby overridden – and no producer fees are due on the packaging.

 We’ve received enquiries, though, about seafood businesses that supply directly to a mixture of general consumers – on the one hand – and other businesses (which are the end users), on the other.
-It’s been asked whether such seafood businesses can benefit from the household packaging exemption – in relation to primary packaging that’s demonstrably been provided to another business or a public institution (which, in either case, is the end user), instead of to general consumers.
+It’s been asked whether such seafood businesses can benefit from the household packaging exemption – in relation to primary packaging that’s demonstrably been provided directly to another business or a public institution (which, in either case, is the end user), instead of to general consumers.

 We know that differentiation can be achieved through using either bespoke business-to-business packaging or direct-to-consumer packaging; it can also be achieved through the operation of a traceability system (with separate wholesale and domestic tills, for example).

-Defra and environmental regulators have provided various worked examples concerning the household packaging exemption, these can be viewed via the following link:
+Defra and environmental regulators have provided various worked examples concerning the household packaging exemption; these can be viewed via the following link:

 Extended producer responsibility for packaging: how to assess household and non-household packaging

-We’ve analysed these in detail and established that the household packaging exemption would apply to packaging that’s demonstrably supplied to another business or a public institution that’s the end user – regardless of the producer also supplying general consumers.
+We’ve analysed these in detail and established that the household packaging exemption would apply to packaging that’s demonstrably supplied directly to another business or a public institution that’s the end user – regardless of the producer also supplying general consumers.

 “we’ve...established that the household packaging exemption would apply to packaging that’s demonstrably supplied to another business...that’s the end user...”